zhoubolei/CAM/README.md

 ```
     python pytorch_CAM.py
 ```
 You also could take a look at the [unified PlacesCNN scene prediction code](https://github.com/CSAILVision/places365/blob/master/run_placesCNN_unified.py) to see how the CAM along with scene categories, scene attributes are predicted.
+It has been used in the [PlacesCNN scene recognition demo](http://places2.csail.mit.edu/demo.html).

 ### Pre-trained models in Caffe:
 * GoogLeNet-CAM model on ImageNet: ```models/deploy_googlenetCAM.prototxt``` weights:[http://cnnlocalization.csail.mit.edu/demoCAM/models/imagenet_googlenetCAM_train_iter_120000.caffemodel]